surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 Finally, there are three options you can use to customize the oscilloscope's behavior even further:

-- **DC-Kill** - Enabling this option will automatically compensate for DC offset, if your waveform is too far off the zero crossing line for example.
+- **DC Block** - Enabling this option will automatically compensate for DC offset, if your waveform is too far off the zero crossing line for example.

 - **Freeze** - This button can be used to freeze the waveform on the display.